Flight-Free-UK/flight_free_uk_website/source/posts/can-technology-make-air-travel-sustainable.html.markdown

 So if planes have to burn fuel to complete longer journeys, are there any ways to make it more sustainable?

-Biofuels are currently the most promising alternative to fossil fuels, but biofuels made from plants lead to an increase in deforestation for growing crops such as palm oil.
+Biofuels are currently the most promising alternative to fossil fuels, but biofuels made from plants are typically monoculture crops, which are a disaster for biodiversity, and are a key driver of deforestation.
 Several airlines are now pursuing biofuel made from waste products, such as [ethanol captured from the waste gases of steel mills](https://skynrg.com/sustainable-aviation-fuel/saf/).

 While recycling all of our waste materials into energy sounds ideal, it isn’t without its drawbacks.
 Fossil fuels are still needed to create waste materials to begin with, and the process of making biofuel produces its own emissions.
 Additionally, synthetic fuels don’t behave in exactly the same way that fossil fuels do, so can’t be more than 50% of fuel used on a flight.
 As these biofuels are up to four times the price of fossil fuels, they are also fairly unpopular with airlines.
 Alternative fuels currently make up [less than 1% of fuel](https://www.economist.com/the-economist-explains/2018/03/15/why-arent-all-commercial-flights-powered-by-sustainable-fuel) used in the industry, so scaling up would be a massive challenge.